ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 store.
 Therefore the fact that these connections can be undetectably blocked does not actually alter the threat model of servers responding to these requests.
-The choice of algorithm to release data is crucial to protect against these attacks, strategies are suggested in {#pooling-policy-recommendations}.
+The choice of algorithm to release data is crucial to protect against these attacks, strategies are suggested in {{pooling-policy-recommendations}}.

 Handling censorship and network blocking (which is indistinguishable from network error) is relegated to the implementation policy chosen by clients.
-Suggestions for client behavior are specified in {#blocking-policy-recommendations}.
+Suggestions for client behavior are specified in {{blocking-policy-recommendations}}.

 ## Privacy considerations